becoinc/sdk_resources/beco_SDK_walkthrough.md

 * onReceiveLocationData
 * onReportError

-#### Advanced Performance Settings/Calls
+#### Advanced Performance Settings
-Used to view or modify adjustment variables meant to tweak the performance of the SDK.
+Used to view or modify adjustment variables meant to customize the performance of the SDK in very specific circumstances.

 [**NOTE**]: The SDK has pre-set default values to ensure reliable indoor positioning performance.
-There are very rare cases where these defaults may need adjustment, and even then should only be modified after review with our Support Team in order to preserve system performance.
+The cases where these defaults may need adjustment are extremely rare, and even then should only be modified after review with our Support Team in order to preserve system performance.
 Open a ticket via [support@beco.io](support@beco.io) if you experience unexpected location performance.

 ```javascript
 print("current Threshold: \(sdk.ThresholdAdjustment)")